AstarNetwork/growth-program/Technical Ambassador Program.md

 2. The amount that you get depends on the quality & reach.
 For the time being, you can expect to earn between $100-500/month after the trial period.
 3. As your reputation gets better, you may get incubated by Shiden DAO to build unique products on Shiden and earn a grant from Shiden DAO's treasury.

+---

+If you think you would like to learn and contribute to the growth of Astar & Shiden Network, hit the apply button below!

 # Apply Now
 [Click here to apply!]